1997-2001 Honda CR250 – Radiator Service & Repair

 8 - Test Radiator For Corrosion And Obstruction

-Release your finger and watch the flow, if the flow is weak, you have an obstruction.
+Release your finger and watch the flow; if the flow is weak, you may have an obstruction.

-The last cooling system test to perform is a pressure test, and the only way to do this accurately is with a specialized testing tool.
-The only way to perform a pressure test at home is to install your radiator, bring your bike up to operating temp and check for leaks.
+The last cooling system test is a pressure test, and the only way to do this accurately is with a specialized testing tool.
+The only way to perform a pressure test at home is to install your radiator, bring your bike up to operating temperature, and check for leaks.

 Radiator Repair

-1. If you can locate the source of a leak, you can seal it with a high heat epoxy resin.
+1. If you can locate the source of a leak, you can seal it with high-heat epoxy resin.

-2. If corrosion is evident in the radiator, you will need to reinstall it and run cleaner through the system, then flush with fresh coolant.
+2. If corrosion is evident in the radiator, you must reinstall it, run cleaner through the system, and flush it with fresh coolant.

 3. If the flow is still obstructed, get a new radiator.

-The crack by the mounting tab on my radiator didn’t cause a leak, but I’m going to patch it, so it doesn’t get any bigger.
+The crack by the mounting tab on my radiator didn’t cause a leak, but I will patch it so it doesn’t get any bigger.

 9 - I Patched My Crack Just To Be Safe